LandonJPGinn/DeepRoots-Roadmap/README.md

 # DeepRoots Roadmap

-## Overview

-This repository outlines the roadmap for the DeepRoots project.
-For more details, visit the [project's webpage](https://github.com/LandonJPGinn/DeepRoots-Roadmap).
+Welcome to the DeepRoots project!
+This document lays out the roadmap and objectives for the project.

-## Roadmap

-1. Milestone 1: Research phase
-2. Milestone 2: Development phase
-3. Milestone 3: Testing phase
-4. Milestone 4: Release phase
+To view the project's webpage and latest updates, check out: [DeepRoots Project Page](https://landonjpginn.github.io/DeepRoots-Roadmap)